Cities Investment Facility Feasibility Fund

 The Cities Investment Portal (CI Portal) is an online platform that connects city development projects with investors seeking to finance projects thatare economically, socially, and environmentally sustainable.

 The Cities Investment Advisory Platform (CI Advisory Platform) aims to bridge the gap between sustainable infrastructure projects and private capital investor requirements.
 The CI Advisory Platform implementation partners shall support upstream projects to align better with the UN Sustainable Development Goals, ensure bankability, and de-risk the early preparation phase.
 Project promoters receive advice and guidance on early project preparation, development, and financial de-risking.
-CI Advisory Platform work will be the primary beneficiary of the Feasibility Fund
+The CI Advisory Platform work will be the primary beneficiary of the Feasibility Fund

 Cities Investment Vehicles (CI Vehicles) are privately funded and provide development finance and bankability guidance for projects that have reached the mid-stage of development.
 Projects have been prepared and de-risked with the assistance of the programme’s CI Advisory Platform partners and now require the typically more significant investment needed to complete development.